nimiq-network/developer-reference/chapters/primitives.md

 ## Hash
 A hash can be of three types, but only two are used: [Blake2b](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29#Blake2b_algorithm) and [Argon2d](https://en.wikipedia.org/wiki/Argon2) - SHA256 can be used for contracts, Blake2b is the default.
 When creating a light hash, Blake2b is used while when creating a hard hash as a proof of work, Argon2d ([memory-hard](https://en.wikipedia.org/wiki/Memory_bound_function)) is being used.
-Indepenendtly, a hash is always 32 bytes long.
+Independently, a hash is always 32 bytes long.

 ## Variable integer